pi314/warawara/doc/warawara.md

 different categories.

-For example, `warawara.subproc` contains functions about sub-processes, `0warawara.colors0` contains fucntions about colors.
+For example, `warawara.subproc` contains functions about sub-processes, `warawara.colors` contains fucntions about colors.

 (Note that they are not sub-modules, so they are not `from warawara import xxx` able.)